Usamos cookies para garantir que obtém a melhor experiência no nosso site.

 Golden Triangle Asian Elephant Foundation

-In addition to performing street rescues, the GTAEF cooperates with the Thai government and other organisations in projects including supporting research and clinics using elephants in therapy sessions for children living with autism; helping equip the first elephant hospital in Krabi in the southern part of Thailand and donating a gantry to help lame elephants stand and a purpose built elephant ambulance to the Thai Elephant Conservation Centre (TECC), just to name a few.
+In addition to performing street rescues, the GTAEF cooperates with the Thai government and other organisations in projects including: supporting research and clinics using elephants in therapy sessions for children living with autism; helping equip the first elephant hospital in Krabi in the south of Thailand; and donating a gantry to help lame elephants stand and a purpose-built elephant ambulance to the Thai Elephant Conservation Centre.

-The Golden Triangle of Thailand GTAEF have also built the world’s only research facility dedicated to scientifically researching elephant intelligence and behaviour.
-Along with their parent company, Minor International, & working through international partners and the Cambodian Government GTAEF has, since 2013, funded the protection of an 18,000 hectare elephant corridor of standing forest in the Cardamom Mountains - since protection the wildlife has become visible and wild elephants started using the forest again.
+Along with their parent company, Minor International, and working through international partners and the Cambodian government, GTAEF has since 2013 funded the protection of an 18,000 hectare elephant corridor of standing forest in the Cardamom Mountains.

 For more information please visit helpingelephants.org